mor1/mort-www/store/pages/teaching.md

 [hdi]: http://hdiresearch.org/
 [mail]: mailto:richard.mortier@nottingham.ac.uk

+## Computer Science Course Information

+One of my School admin roles is Marketing & Outreach.
+Following repeated requests  from candidates for more detailed information about the courses we offer, I decided to scrape the relevant information (all from publicly visible if obscure) sources and render it into some pages.
+The results are:

++ [Course information](/courses), presenting module, outline timetable and theme information for the degrees we offer.
++ [Module timetables](/courses/tt), detailed per-module timetables for all modules we offer.
++ [Module dependencies](/courses/reqs), a visualisation of module dependency relationships.
+Each (_x_,_y_)-pixel indicates _x_ `depends-on` _y_; red indicates pre-requisite dependency and orange indicates co-requisite dependency.

+__Note that these links are provided for information only and should _not_ be treated as canonical.
+Contact <admissions@cs.nott.ac.uk> for up-to-date details and advice.__

 ## Links

 A collection of links to material that I have found interesting, useful or amusing, related (however tangentially) to Computer Science.
 Please note that these take you away from my pages and so __I am not responsible for their content__.